Blame (Calvin Harris song): Critical reception

 The song received positive reviews from music critics.
 Robbie Daw of Idolator praised the song saying: "'Blame' somehow feels fuller and more rounded-out, structurally, than much of [Harris'] other output.
 Call it a new era for the Scottish producer/DJ."
 MTV Australia described the song as "hot" and "sure to have the crowd singing loud and proud".
 Digital Spy's Lewis Corner gave the song a four star rating out of five, commenting: "Luckily for Calvin, everything he touches these days seems to turn more golden than his glowing tan.
 Guest vocalist John Newman soulfully insists on the surging bridge, before it bursts into one of Calvin's infectious four-to-the-floor choruses.
 It barely shifts away from the formula that's enabled him to achieve 1 billion Spotify streams, but when it's proving itself that effective, why resign the Midas Touch?"
+James Rainis of Slant particularly praised Newman's vocals, and noted how the song provided "sophistication to a pop style that emphasizes brute force."

 We Got This Covered gave a positive review, noting that it was "a bit slower and more down tempo than most of his usual stuff" and said "John Newman's soulful vocals go down smoothly as they layer a very catchy melody that soon breaks out into a full-on dance floor hit.
 Admittedly, it doesn't grab you quite like Summer did, but it's still a great song and one that will surely do very well."
 Music and Lyrics gave a more nuanced review, writing the song "hasn't honestly hit as hard as 'Summer' did on the first listen, but I'll definitely label it as a 'grower'.
 Not really feeling John's verses, but he really shines in the let's-go-to-church hook.
 'Blame' doesn't have the best Calvin Harris EDM beat I've heard to date, but I can still bop to it."